polkadot-developers/substrate-developer-hub.github.io/docs/knowledgebase/getting-started/glossary.md

 ### Proof-of-Finality

 A piece of data that can be used to prove that a particular block is finalized.

-### Provable Finality

-In these systems, all blocks are guaranteed to be the canonical block for that chain upon block inclusion.
-Provable finality is desirable in situations where the full chain is not available, such as in the case of [light clients](#light-client).
-[GRANDPA](#grandpa) is a provable finality gadget.

 ## Fork